 Home > Visitor Identity verification

-Visitor Identity Verification is advanced security and identity protection for businesses who communicate with authenticated users (signed into an application, portal or other backend system).
-This feature is available for Enterprise clients.
+Visitor Identity Verification is an advanced security and identity protection for businesses that communicate with authenticated users (signed into an application, portal, or other backend system).
+This feature is available with Enterprise plans.
 Please come and speak to us if you would like to upgrade.

 Clients want to ensure that the person they are chatting with is, in fact, the same person who signed into their systems.
-Once implemented, this feature will provide a simple indicator to agents that the user identity has been verified.
-This gives agents confidence to discuss account details, order history or other information with the visitor.
+Once implemented, this feature will provide a simple indicator to chat agents that the user identity has been verified.
+This gives agents the confidence to discuss account details, order history, or other information with the visitor.

-Our visitor identity is even stronger and more sophisticated than most other competitors on the market.
-We use unique one-time and/or timestamp expiration tokens to ensure that every conversation is verified and not subject to “playback” hack techniques.
+Our Visitor Identity is stronger and more sophisticated than most other competitors on the market.
+We use unique, one-time and/or timestamp expiration tokens to ensure that every conversation is verified and not subject to “playback” hack techniques.

 In order to do this, your website or app will provide an encrypted HMAC signature for any known user attempting to use chat, along with that user’s identity.
-On the server side, SnapEngage will use a secure, secret key to likewise generate an encrypted signature.
-If the two signatures match – we will display a visual indicator in the Hub to the agent so that they know the identity has been verified.
-If the signatures do not match, there is some problem or the data has been tampered with – and SnapEngage will display a warning to the agent that the user identity has not been verified.
+On the server-side, SnapEngage will use a secure, secret key to likewise generate an encrypted signature.
+If the two signatures match, we will display a visual indicator in the Hub to the agent so that they know the identity has been verified.
+If the signatures do not match, there is some problem or the data has been tampered with, SnapEngage will display a warning to the agent that the user identity has not been verified.